gift-surg/puma/puma/environment/README.md

 ## Execution Environments

-In order to readily switch between multi-threaded and multi-processing versions of a program, the creation of runnables and other items can be delegated to an execution environment.
+In order to readily switch between multi-threaded and multi-processing versions of a program, the creation of runners can be delegated to an execution environment.
+The execution environment creates not only the runners (thread/process) but also the appropriate buffer types to be used for data exchange, and a number of other relevant items such as thread-/process-safe variables.
 This can be either a `ThreadExecutionEnvironment` or a `ProcessExecutionEnvironment`, for multi-threaded and multi-processing respectively.
 This means that changing a program from multi-threaded to multi-processing operation typically involves changing a single line – the one that instantiates that program's execution context.
 However, there is no semantic difference between specifying [runners][runner] and [buffers][buffer] explicitly and using an execution environment instance.